Dice Ailes

 Dice Ailes (born Shasha Damilola Alesh) is a Nigerian singer whose musical style blends Afro-pop, hip-hop, and R&B. Born in Lagos, Nigeria, he began his musical career in Toronto, Canada.
 He began creating music at the age of 15.
-His debut single, "Fantasy," released in 2014, garnered his position within the Afrobeat scene.
+His debut single, "Fantasy," released in 2014, garnered his position within the Afrobeats scene.

 Early life and education

-He schooled in Nigeria at lagooz college, Republic of Benin, and Ghana then relocated to Canada where he studied at York University and also started his musical career before relocating back to Nigeria after his record deal with Chocolate City in 2014.
+He schooled in Nigeria at Lagooz college, Republic of Benin, and Ghana then relocated to Canada where he studied at York University and also started his musical career before relocating back to Nigeria after his record deal with Chocolate City in 2014.

 Career

 He started out in a church choir.
 He started out too with Hyce- age, coker, Millie and Reihnard while in the label.
 He achieved recognition in 2016 for his CKay-produced single "Miracle" featuring Lil Kesh.

 On 21 December 2016, Dice Ailes shared stage with the likes of WSTRN, Krept and Konan, Migos alongside Lil Kesh at the "Beat FM Xmas concert" 2016 in Lagos.